Other Items

 2013, Nightmare Inc.

-This metal money clip, complete with 5 Billion Dollar Bills, was sold on the official Alice Cooper website store in 2013.
+This metal money clip, complete with five Billion Dollar Bills, was sold on the official Alice Cooper website store in 2013.
 The bills are different to those dished out by Alice at his concerts and feature an image of him from the Welcome 2 My Nightmare era.

 Kerrang!
 Rock Legends, Alice Cooper Card